EPSRC logo

 Project Partners:

-Durham County Council National Grid ESO The Climate Change Committee
+Durham County Council National Grid The Climate Change Committee

 Wales & West Utilities